TYG1/web_server/README.md

 # Ruby Web Server
 This is a simple ruby web server that can handle concurrent connections.
-It is still being developed.